 DO YOU NEED ADVICE?

 An Enduring Power of Attorney (or EPA) was the system in place prior to the 1st October 2007 but they do not cover health and welfare decisions.
-So if a valid EPA is in place already, you may need to consider getting an LPA to ensure decision made about care and health treatments are covered.
+So, if a valid EPA is in place already, it would still be valid in relation to your finances.
+However, you may need to consider getting an LPA to ensure decisions made about care and health treatments are covered.

 Whether you are an attorney for someone else or you are about to appoint an attorney, our expert solicitors are here to assist you with your questions about LPAs.

-While a Will is here to ensure your wishes are carried out after you pass away, an LPA is to protect your interests during your lifetime.
-As there may come a time when you are unable to make decisions on your financial affairs or health and wellbeing due to a serious accident, or an illness which result in you losing mental capacity, such as dementia.
+While a Will is there to ensure your wishes are carried out after you pass away, an LPA is to protect your interests during your lifetime.
+There may come a time when you are unable to make decisions on your financial affairs or health and wellbeing due to a serious accident, or an illness.
+The result of which could lead to you losing mental capacity, such as dementia.